Bear worship: Ainu culture

-The Ainu believed that the gods on Earth, the world of man, appeared in the form of animals.
-The gods had the capability of taking human form but only in their home, the country of the gods, which is outside the world of man.
-To return a god to his country, the people would sacrifice and eat the animal sending the god's spirit away with civility.
+The Ainu believed that the gods on Earth, the world of man, appeared as animals.
+The gods had the ability to take human form, but only in their home, the country of the gods, which lies outside the world of man.
+To return a god to his country, the people would sacrifice and eat the animal, sending the god's spirit away with civility.
 The ritual was called Omante and usually involved a deer or adult bear.

+The Ainu Iomante ceremony around 1930.

-Omante occurred when the people sacrificed an adult bear, but when they caught a bear cub, they performed a different ritual which is called Iomante, in the Ainu language, or Kumamatsuri in Japanese.
+Omante occurred when the people sacrificed an adult bear, but when they caught a bear cub, they performed a different ritual, iomante in the Ainu language, or kumamatsuri in Japanese.
 Kumamatsuri translates to "bear festival," and Iomante means "sending off."
-The event of Kumamatsuri began with the capture of a young bear cub.
-As if he were a child given by the gods, the cub was fed human food from a carved wooden platter and was treated better than Ainu children for they thought of him as a god.
+The Kumamatsuri event began with the capture of a young bear cub.
+As if he were a child given by the gods, the cub was fed human food from a carved wooden platter and treated better than Ainu children, for they regarded him as a god.
 If the cub was too young and lacked the teeth to properly chew food, a nursing mother would let him suckle from her own breast.
+When the cub reached two to three years of age, it was taken to the altar and sacrificed.

+Traditional store house (right) and bear cage (left) at the Ainu Museum, City of Shiraoi, Hokkaido, Japan.

-When the cub reached 2–3 years of age, the cub was taken to the altar and then sacrificed.
-Usually, Kumamatsuri occurred in midwinter, when the bear meat is the best from the added fat.
+Usually, Kumamatsuri occurred in midwinter, when the bear meat is at its best due to the added fat.
 The villagers would shoot it with both normal and ceremonial arrows, make offerings, dance, and pour wine on top of the cub corpse.
 The words of sending off for the bear god were then recited.
 The festival lasted for three days and three nights to properly return the bear god to his home.

+Turkic culture

+In 1925–1927, Nadezhda Petrovna Dyrenkova made field observations of bear worship among the Altai, Tubalar (Tuba-Kiji), Telengit, and Shortsi of the Kuznetskaja Taiga as well as among the Sagai tribes in the regions of Minusinsk, near the Kuznetskaja Taiga (1927).
+Calling a bear by its true name was believed to summon the bear.

+Slavic culture

+Bears were the most worshipped animals of the Ancient Slavs.
+In Slavic paganism, it is associated with the god Volos, the patron of domestic animals.
+Eastern Slavic folklore describes the bear as a totem personifying a male: father, husband, or fiancé.
+Legends about turnskin bears appeared, and it was believed that humans could be turned into bears for misbehaviour.